mahdieight/technolife_test/README.md

 ## Powered by Docker
 Don't get caught up in details :) To launch the project quickly, you can use the docker-compose file provided in this project to bring the application up as fast as possible and view the output.

+## Testing with PHPUnit
+I tried to write some sample tests to validate the functionality of the endpoint.
+Although I could have provided a better approach in this section, I personally love the TDD approach.
+But because my goal was to provide the best output in the limited time I had, I abandoned this approach.

+`php artisan test`